pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 March 1, 2024
 =============

-`Q: For the angular resolution, you can show a histogram of the angular difference between the true and the reconstructed direction.`
+`Q (Frank): For the angular resolution, you can show a histogram of the angular difference between the true and the reconstructed direction.`

 A: TODO

 ----

-`Q: The lateral distribution between unflavoured, charmed and conventianal should be different.
+`Q (Dave): The lateral distribution between unflavoured, charmed and conventianal should be different.
 Can you use machine learning to distinguish between them?`

-A: TODO
+A: On the one hand, this is a stochastic process.
+Hence, the distributions overlap.
+On the other hand, the lateral distributions are on the order of :math:`1 \mathrm{m}`.
+Using the current IceCube geometry, we can not resolve this.

 ----

-`Q: Can you reconstruct the multiplicity with your neural networks?
+`Q (Dave): Can you reconstruct the multiplicity with your neural networks?
 It would be very interesting if we can select a single muon (neutrino induced muon) from muon bundle.`

 A: So far, we don't need the multiplicity for our analysis.
 Hence, we didn't improve this reconstruction, but at the beginning I just trained one model